dsilvestro/PyRate/tutorials/pyrate_tutorial_1.md

 When the rate is set to zero, PyRate assigns a vague exponential hyper-prior to the rate and samples the rate along with all other model parameters.
 This approach is recommended whenever multiple preservation rates are estimated

 **Gamma model of rate heterogeneity**.
 NHPP, HPP, and TPP models can all be coupled with a Gamma model of rate heterogeneity, which enables us to account for heterogeneity in the preservation rate across lineages.
-This option only adds a single parameter to the model and should be used for all empirical data sets.
 To set the Gamma model we add the flag `-mG`:

 `python PyRate.py .../Canis_pbdb_data_PyRate.py -mG` [NHPP model]
 `python PyRate.py .../Canis_pbdb_data_PyRate.py -mHPP -mG` [HPP model]